WannaflySC/openssl/README.md

 - Written  in C, Assembly and Perl
 - It  is  used  for  data  encryption
 - It  has  various encryption algorithm and provide many encryption tools
-- SSL/TLS  is  one  of  encryption tool provided by OpenSSL [for more information click here](https://www.openssl.org/)
+- SSL/TLS  is  one  of  encryption tool provided by OpenSSL <br />
+[for more information click here](https://www.openssl.org/)

 ## History Of OpenSSL

 - Released on 23 December 1998 by OpenSSL Project Team
 - In  2019  OpenSSL  is  managed  by  OpenSSL  management  committee
-- This project budget is around one million per year which primarily completed by donations [Get more information on wikipedia](https://en.wikipedia.org/wiki/OpenSSL)
+- This project budget is around one million per year which primarily completed by donations <br />
+[Get more information on wikipedia](https://en.wikipedia.org/wiki/OpenSSL)

 ## How OpenSSL is Work